-This area lies between Route 28 and the West Canada Lake Wilderness in Hamilton and Herkimer counties.
+This area is located in Hamilton and Herkimer counties in the Towns of Arietta.
+Inlet, Lake Pleasant, Long Lake, Morehouse, Ohio and Webb.
+This area is bounded on the north by Pigeon Lake Wilderness; on the east by Blue Ridge Wilderness; on the south by West Canada Lake Wilderness and Little Moose Mountain Wilderness; and on the west by the boundary of Township Two and Three.
 The scenic "plains" of the Moose and Red Rivers are well-known areas of interest to the public.
 These zones of herb and grass vegetation contrast vividly with the overall forested nature of the Park.
 Other scenic points of interest include the Moose River Cliffs, Mitchell Ponds, Lost Ponds, Icehouse and Helldiver Ponds.